Learn how the OTP works and what to do when you don't receive the code

 To be covered:

-Authentication (magic link) email not received
+Authentication (OTP) email not received

 Sometimes, network restrictions prevent our automated emails from coming through due to a strict corporate firewall setup, as there is spammer deny lists.
 Organizations enable this type of security to block unwanted or unknown emails.